ungureancatalina/cute-projects/README.md

 cd cute-projects
 ```

-2. Navigate to any folder (e.g. `minigames/` or `valentine/`)
+2. Navigate to any folder, such as:
+   - `minigames/rock-paper-scissors.html`
+   - `minigames/tic-tac-toe.html`
+   - `valentine/valentine.html`

-3. Open the `.html` file with your browser:
+3. Open the `.html` file in your browser:
-   - Right-click → Open With → your browser
+   - Right-click → Open with browser
-   - Or double-click the file
+   - Or drag the file directly into a browser window